-Pomona College routinely collects and analyzes data to inform practices that support deep learning and the successful accomplishment of our educational mission.
-Research on the student experience revolves around a core set of institutional and general education goals:
+The College routinely collects and analyzes data to inform practices that support deep learning and the successful accomplishment of Pomona's educational mission.
+Research on the student experience revolves around a core set of institutional and general education goals.

 Institutional Learning Goals